DorianDepriester/Elasticipy/JOSS/paper.md

 The values of $\boldsymbol{C}$ depend on the material, whereas its shape (set of zero-components, or linear relationships between them) depends on the material's symmetry [@nye].

-Pymatgen [@pymatgen] provides some built-in functions to work on strain, stress and elasticity but lack some functionalities about the tensor analysis.
+Pymatgen [@pymatgen] provides some built-in functions to work on strain, stress and elasticity but lacks some functionalities about the tensor analysis.
 Conversely, Elate [@elate] is a project dedicated to analysis of stiffness and compliance tensors (e.g. plotting directional engineering constants, such as Young modulus).
 It is implemented in [the Materials Project](https://next-gen.materialsproject.org/) [@MaterialsProject].

 Therefore, the purpose of Elasticipy is to combine the functionalities of Pymatgen and Elate into a self-consistent project.
-Its aim was to propose an easy-to-use and efficient tool with the following features:
+Its aim is to propose an easy-to-use and efficient tool with the following features:

   - intuitive Python-based APIs for defining and manipulating second- and fourth-order tensors, such as strain, stress and stiffness;